weswilson13/didactic-octo-robot/Documentation/FiberOptics.md

  * These wavelenghts belong to the Infrared spectrum

  * The larger the wavelength, the smaller the fiber - smaller fiber translates to better performance

+ * it is important to match up the transmitters, receivers, and cabling to ensure compatibility.
+   - question - can multimode cabling be used with single mode transmitters/receivers?